 (a) a public hospital, or part of a public hospital, in respect of which an order is in force under section 542; or

-(b) a private hospital the licence of which is endorsed under the Hospitals and Health Services Act 1927 section 26DA(2).
+(b) a private hospital the licence of which is endorsed under the Private Hospitals and Health Services Act 1927 section 26DA(2).

 Note for this section:

-The licence of a private hospital cannot be endorsed unless the Chief Psychiatrist recommends the endorsement (see the Hospitals and Health Services Act 1927 section 26DA(3A)).
+The licence of a private hospital cannot be endorsed unless the Chief Psychiatrist recommends the endorsement (see the Private Hospitals and Health Services Act 1927 section 26DA(3A)).

+[Section 541 amended: No. 1 of 2023 s.
+89.]

 542. Authorisation of public hospitals

 (1) The Governor may, by order published in the Gazette, authorise a public hospital, or a part of a public hospital, for —